ananar229/interactOS/README.md

 **InteractOS** is a fork of [ReactOS](https://reactos.org/), created to explore how far AI can be used to extend and build out its features.

+Some new features:
+-Miller Columns in Explorer
+-Some Bugfixes

 ## What is ReactOS?

 ReactOS™ is an Open Source effort to develop a quality operating system that is compatible with applications and drivers written for the Microsoft® Windows™ NT family of operating systems (NT4, 2000, XP, 2003, Vista, 7).